jungtaekkim/bayeso/README.md

 * Uninstallation

-If you would like to uninstall bayeso, command it.
+If you would like to uninstall `bayeso`, command it.

 ```shell
 $ pip uninstall bayeso